wolfgruber/FSSprob/README.md

-Python3 and FORTRAN90 code to compute the probabilistic Fractions Skill Score (FSS)
+Python3 and FORTRAN90 code to compute the probabilistic Fractions Skill Score (FSS).
+This code was used to produce results for the study "The fractions skill score for ensemble forecastverification".
+The code builds on an algorithm by Faggian et al. (2015) which contained a snmall bug.